Obezyankaa/Gleaming-Drive/README.md

 - Realistic Rendering: Leverage the capabilities of Three.js to achieve lifelike graphics, stunning lighting effects, and smooth animations.
 - Interactive Controls: Enable user interaction with the scene, allowing viewers to control the car's movement and explore the environment.

-### important information
+## Important information❗️
-To run the project, you need a laptop or computer with a video card from 8gb ❗️
+To run the project, you need a laptop or computer with a video card from 8gb.

 ### Contact
 The lesson I used to make this project can be found on this channel [youtube](https://www.youtube.com/watch?v=lcMCVWYpnrI) 🚙💨